thesadru/thesadru/README.md

 # About me
 Heya, I'm sadru, a programmer from Czech Republic.
-I have learned python when I was 14 and since then I have been actively programming.
+I am still a high school student but I am trying my best to learn as much as I can.
 I mainly use python but I want to eventually use other, lower level languages.

-I make mostly api wrappers and downloaders, but I sometimes also make libraries and some smaller projects for school.
+My goal with every project I make is to make stuff more accessible to other people, be it a fancy downloader or a library around an undocumented api.
+I am a hardocre fan of [tiangolo](https://github.com/tiangolo) and his work and [disnake](https://github.com/EQUENOS/disnake)'s command syntax is an example of that.
+My goal is to one day create code as genius as his.

 If you want to contact me or ask me any questions, the best way is through [Discord](https://discord.com/users/454513969265115137) (sadru#5438).
 I most likely won't take any friends so just join [my own private server](https://discord.gg/sMkSKRPuCR).

 ## My hobbies and school
 I enjoy programming and watching anime.
-I'm currently in highschool and want to study computer science.
+I'm currently in high school and plan on studying computer science.

 ## My projects
-My current projects are [`genshinstats`](https://github.com/thesadru/genshinstats) - an api wrapper for genshin impact, and [`culturebot`](https://github.com/thesadru/culturebot) - a bot for my private discord server.
+- [`genshinstats`](https://github.com/thesadru/genshinstats) - An api wrapper around the Genshin Impact api
+- [`disnake`](https://github.com/EQUENOS/disnake) - A discord.py fork with a fancy slash command syntax

 ![Sadru's github stats](https://github-readme-stats.vercel.app/api?username=thesadru&show_icons=true&theme=radical)